jchristn/SqliteHelper/README.md

 ## Description

-SqliteWrapper is a simple database wrapper for Sqlite databases written in C#.
+SqliteHelper is a simple database wrapper for Sqlite databases written in C#.

 Core features:
 - dynamic query building using expression objects